namph2102/severtranslate/README.md

 # translate-audio

 A JavaScript library for translating from text to audio or new language follow text or vocab.
-Supports multiple ReactJs, NextJS and NodeJS With TypeScript
+Supports multiple ReactJs, NextJS and NodeJS

 ## Installation